Optimal covariance matrix estimation for high-dimensional noise in high-frequency data: Theoretical analysis

-In summary, we conclude that it is $n_*$ -- the effective sample size of the pairwise synchronous observations -- determining the convergence rate of the covariance matrix estimation of the noise $\bU_{t_k}$.
+\end{rek} In summary, we conclude that it is $n_*$ -- the effective sample size of the pairwise synchronous observations -- determining the convergence rate of the covariance matrix estimation of the noise $\bU_{t_k}$.
 Practically, $n_*$ is expected to be smaller than $n$ -- the total number of observation times.
-Hence, the accuracy of the covariance matrix estimation is affected by the level of data asynchronicity -- the more asynchronous the data are, the more difficult it is to estimate $\bSigma_{\bu}$.
-Another finding from our theoretical analysis is that although the noises $\{\bU_{t_1,\mathcal{C}_1},\ldots,\bU_{t_n,\mathcal{C}_n}\}$ are not directly observable, the localized estimator has the same accuracy as the one when the noises $\{\bU_{t_1,\mathcal{C}_1},\ldots,\bU_{t_n,\mathcal{C}_n}\}$ are observed in the sense of the same convergence rates for estimating $\bSigma_{\bu}$ with high-frequency data.
-From the practical perspective, it can be viewed as a bless from the high-frequency data with adequate amount of data information locally, so that the statistical properties of the noises can be accurately revealed.
+Hence, the accuracy of the covariance matrix estimation is affected by the level of data asynchronicity -- the more asynchronous the data are, the more difficult it is to estimate $\bSigma_{u}$.
+Another finding from our theoretical analysis is that although the noise $\{\bU_{t_1,\mathcal{C}_1},\ldots,\bU_{t_n,\mathcal{C}_n}\}$ are not directly observable, the localized estimator in some scenarios has the (nearly) same accuracy as the one when the noise $\{\bU_{t_1,\mathcal{C}_1},\ldots,\bU_{t_n,\mathcal{C}_n}\}$ are observed in the sense of the (nearly) same convergence rates for estimating $\bSigma_{u}$ with high-frequency data.
+From the practical perspective, it can be viewed as a bless from the high-frequency data with adequate amount of data information locally, so that the statistical properties of the noise can be accurately revealed.